-7.21 Policies DM1 and DM3 of the Development Management Document and CP4 of the Core Strategy refer to the impact of development on surrounding occupiers.
+- 7.22 Policies DM1 and DM3 of the Development Management Document and CP4 of the Core Strategy refer to the impact of development on surrounding occupiers.
 High quality development, by definition, should provide a positive living environment for its occupiers whilst not having an adverse impact on the amenity of neighbours.
-Protection and enhancement of amenity is essential to maintaining people's quality of life and ensuring the successful integration of proposed development into existing neighbourhoods.

-7.22 Amenity refers to well-being and takes account of factors such as privacy, overlooking, outlook, noise and disturbance, the sense of enclosure, pollution and daylight and sunlight.
-Policy DM1 requires that all development should (inter alia):

-"Protect the amenity of the site, immediate neighbours, and surrounding area, having regard to privacy, overlooking, outlook, noise and disturbance, visual enclosure, pollution, and daylight and sunlight;"

-- 7.23 The proposed development would be located approximately 2.4m from the rear of the site and the south side elevation of no. 7 Tankerville Drive.
-Due to its overall height and size, it is not considered that the proposed development would materially harm the amenity of the occupants at 7 Tankerville Drive by way of a material loss of light, or dominant, overbearing impacts or an unacceptable sense of enclosure.
-Whilst a rear window is proposed facing No.7, this is a secondary window to a bedroom and can be conditioned to be obscure glazed with limited openings to prevent any material overlooking or loss of privacy.
-Due to the orientation and relationship between No. 7 Tankerville Drive and the proposed development, it would be visible from the south-east corner of the neighbouring dwelling.
+Protection and enhancement of amenity is essential to maintaining people's quality of life and ensuring the successful integration of proposed development into existing neighbourhoods. - 7.23 Amenity refers to well-being and takes account of factors such as privacy, overlooking, outlook, noise and disturbance, the sense of enclosure, pollution and daylight and sunlight.
+Policy DM1 of the Development Management requires that all development should (inter alia): - "Protect the amenity of the site, immediate neighbours, and surrounding area, having regard to privacy, overlooking, outlook, noise and disturbance, visual enclosure, pollution, and daylight and sunlight;" - 7.24 The proposed development would be located approximately 4.7m from the rear of the site and the south side elevation of no. 7 Tankerville Drive.
+Due to its overall height and size. it is not considered that the proposed development would result in a material loss of amenity for the occupants at 7 Tankerville Drive by way of a material loss of light, dominant, overbearing impacts or an unacceptable sense of enclosure.
+Whilst a rear window is proposed facing No.7, this is a secondary window to a bedroom and could therefore be conditioned to be obscure glazed with limited openings to prevent any material overlooking or loss of privacy without harming the internal bedroom environment were the proposal otherwise acceptable.
+Due to the orientation and relationship between No. 7 Tankerville Drive and the proposed development, the scheme would be visible from the south-east corner of the neighbouring dwelling.
 However, this part of 7 Tankerville Drive contains a garage and garage door as well as a small secondary window.
-Therefore, it is considered that the impact on the amenities of the neighbouring occupiers at no. 7 would not result in material harm.
-It is also relevant that no objection was raised on this basis under the previous proposals which were similar in form and relationship. - 7.24 It is not considered that the proposed development will result in a material loss of privacy or overlooking to the amenities of any other residential occupiers given the separation distances to the other residential properties. - 7.25 It is therefore considered that the proposal would not have a detrimental impact on the amenities of any neighbouring occupiers and the proposal is acceptable and policy compliant in the above regards.
+For the above reasons, it is considered that the impacts on the amenities of the neighbouring occupiers at no. 7 would not result in material harm.
+It is also relevant that no objection was raised on this basis under the previous applications.

+- 7.25 It is not considered that the proposed development will result in a material loss of privacy or overlooking to the amenities of any other residential occupiers given the overall separation distances to the other residential properties.
+In order to safeguard the amenities of nearby residents permitted development rights will be restricted and controlled by condition. - 7.26 It is therefore considered that the proposal would not have a detrimental impact on the amenities of any neighbouring occupiers and so it is acceptable and policy compliant in the above regards.